2024

 2013

-- Exterior renovations to Lowder Hall completed
+- Exterior renovations to Lowder Hall completed.

-- College renamed the Raymond J. Harbert College of Business in June after $40 million commitment from 1982 alumnus – then the largest gift in Auburn University history
+- College renamed the Raymond J. Harbert College of Business after $40M commitment.

 2011